I saw this tag at Miss New Village Reads, and because of my love for Rent, I decided to do it.

 Over the Moon – tell us about the weirdest book you have ever experienced: I was thinking of the Howl’s Moving Castle Series for this one.
 Especially after the first book.
 It can be odd in a way, but really delightful to read.

 Seasons of Love – tell us about a book that don’t centre romantic love: A number of books do not center around romantic love.
 Lord of the Rings centers around protecting Middle Earth.
-Frodo is the ring bearer, and the only way to destroy Sauron is to destroy that one wing.
+Frodo is the ring bearer, and the only way to destroy Sauron is to destroy that one ring.
 Frodo and Sam are on the way to Mordor, Merry and Pippin do care about Middle Earth- they had to convince Treebeard to think of destroying Saurmon’s Tower in order to defeat him, and the rest of the fellowship have to go into war.

 I love both the movies (including The Hobbit) and the books.